MARKK51/Assignments/README.md

 Creative.csv is the output of the code
 If you open that you will see columns name as:
-'Company', 'Website', 'Location', 'Contact', 'Rating', 'Review Count', 'Hourly Rate', 'Min Project Size', 'Employee Size', 'Verification', 'Company ID', 'Last Updated', 'Status' i'd added some extra columns which i think its useful, that were not in the sample.csv file that GetDefault team provided.
+'Company', 'Website', 'Location', 'Contact', 'Rating', 'Review Count', 'Hourly Rate', 'Min Project Size', 'Employee Size', 'Verification', 'Company ID', 'Last Updated', 'Status'.

+I'd added some extra columns which i think its useful, that were not in the sample.csv file that GetDefault team provided.